Fence Plan Review / Permit & Inspections

 How do I submit a Plan Review / Permit application?

-- By Fax (651) 266-9124 The credit card information section may be filled in and signed for payment.
-We accept American Express, Discover, Mastercard and Visa.
+- By Fax at (651) 266-9124.
+The credit card information section must be filled in and signed for payment.
+We accept American Express, Discover, MasterCard and Visa.

-- By Mail to: Department of Safety and Inspections, 375 Jackson Street Suite 220, St Paul, Minnesota 55101 Checks must be made payable to City of Saint Paul, or if paying by credit card, the credit card section may be filled in and signed.
+- By Mail to the Department of Safety and Inspections, 375 Jackson Street, Suite 220, St Paul, Minnesota 55101.
+Checks are payable to City of Saint Paul, or if paying by credit card, please include your credit card number and signature.

 - In Person at 375 Jackson St, Suite 220.
-Fees are payable by credit card, checks made payable to City of Saint Paul, or by cash.
+Fees are payable by cash, credit card or checks made payable to City of Saint Paul.

 Where can the fence be located?

 The City of Saint Paul encourages you to discuss your fence with your neighbors before installation to help avoid a costly property line dispute.
 Your fence and all supporting structures must be located entirely inside your property line.
-The fence cannot be on the property line, on a neighbor’s property or on public property (boulevard, right of way, sidewalk area, etc).
-It is your responsibility to know where your property line is, so make sure you have located the property markers before you install your fence.
-You may wish to hire a professional surveyor, although it is not required for fences less than seven feet tall, to identify your property lines.
+The fence cannot be on the property line, on a neighbor’s property or on public property (boulevard, right of way, sidewalk area, etc.).
+It is your responsibility to know where your property line is, so make sure you have the property markers located before you install your fence.
+You may wish to hire a professional surveyor to identify your property lines, although it is not required for fences less than seven feet tall.
 The City of Saint Paul cannot locate your property markers and does not settle private property line disputes among property owners.